Gate Locks for Wooden Gates & Garage Doors: a guide.

 - A bit expensive for what is in effect a heavy duty hasp and staple!

-Not really a suitable locking method for side hinged garage doors (or double
+- Not really a suitable locking method for side hinged garage doors.

 Garage door defender / Garage door protector kit